Bi-Weekly Mortgage Calculator

 Bi-Weekly Mortgages in the U.S.

-Bi-weekly mortgages are most popular in Canada and Australia and are very uncommon in the U.S. U.S. lenders typically do not accept bi-weekly payments because they make more money with a regular monthly mortgage.
+Bi-weekly mortgages are most popular in Canada and Australia and are relatively uncommon in the U.S. Many U.S. lenders do not accept bi-weekly payments because they make more money with a regular monthly mortgage.
 Borrowers who want to change their monthly mortgage into a bi-weekly mortgage should contact their lender to determine if they can set-up a bi-weekly payment schedule.
-While most lenders do no accept bi-weekly payments some lenders market bi-weekly mortgage programs.
+While most lenders do not accept bi-weekly payments some lenders market bi-weekly mortgage programs.
 Usually the lender does not actually set-up a true bi-weekly program for borrowers and instead applies one extra monthly payment per year which reduces your mortgage balance.
 Borrowers, however, do not need a special lender program and should make the extra payment on their own instead of wasting money on unnecessary lender fees.

 Beware of Bi-Weekly Mortgage Scams

 Some companies advertise bi-weekly mortgage programs that claim to save borrowers thousands of dollars.
 These companies charge borrowers upfront and monthly fees to change their monthly mortgage into a bi-weekly mortgage and collect bi-weekly payments from the borrowers.
 In most cases these companies do not make true bi-weekly payments for borrowers and instead make a single extra monthly payment per year.
 Borrowers do not need to pay a company to implement a bi-weekly mortgage program or make an extra monthly payment on their behalf.
 Borrowers should be weary of bi-weekly mortgage services and avoid fraudulent companies.

 Review our comprehensive explanation of how a bi-weekly mortgage works including how it saves you money compared to a monthly payment mortgage